markpiffer/gmtt/README.md

 endef
 ```

-Also, as there is nothing like an empty string as member of a make list, we are also prohibited of using empty cells in a table.
+As there is nothing like an empty string as member of a make list, we are also prohibited of using empty cells in a table.
 You will have to supply a string that denotes "nothing" and that will not get in your way further down the processing line.
 Here is an example where it is assumed that C-style comments don't harm
 ```
 define table-with-empty-cells =
 3